 This presentation focuses on "old school" techniques.
-There are now many areas where 3D solid modeling on a computer is easier and superior to what I am presenting here.
+There are now many areas where 3D solid modeling on a computer is easier and frequently superior for scratchbuilding.
 I fully embrace those tools.
 However, I understand that they come with a learning curve and costs that may be more expensive in time and money than just sitting down and making it from scratch.
 To summarize, I understand that technology has changed and there are other (and in many instances, better) ways to do things.